rsavage2201/BerkelyCapstone/README.md

 o	LSTM configurations tested did not outperform traditional models, even with extensive hyperparameter tuning, likely due to the complexity and volatility of BTC prices that require more advanced architectures or feature engineering.

 2. Trading Simulation:
-o	The trading strategy based on Random Forest predictions resulted in a higher profit than the SARIMA-based strategy, however, neither produced a return that seemed commiserate with the risk being incurred, and which didn’t outperform a simple “Buy and Hold” strategy. o   Ultimately the project failed to create a model accurate enough to guide profitable trading decisions, but this is a very hard problem to solve and this project is a great starting point.
+o	The trading strategy based on Random Forest predictions resulted in a higher profit than the SARIMA-based strategy, however, neither produced a return that seemed commiserate with the risk being incurred, and neither outperformed a simple “Buy and Hold” strategy. o   Ultimately the project failed to create a model accurate enough to guide profitable trading decisions, but this is a very hard problem to solve and this project is a great starting point.

 Recommendations
 1. Expand Features: